CPSLabGU/gttcan/README.md

 > Gervase: Unlike other exclusive message slots, the type of data being transmitted in this message is not contained in the schedule.
 Do we want to include the datafield byte in the ID field (given we have many unused bits).
 We are only using 8 bit IDs, but have 28 bits available, so we could easily use the next 8 bits in the ID field to specify a data byte.
 It would mean arbitration would be decided by data field and not by id.

+## Nodes

+Each node on the G-TTCan network will need the following information:

+Node ID(s): The ID(s) to be used for this node.
+Node ID's 1-7 are reserved for time masters.
+It is *possible* for a node to identify/respond as 2 IDs (schizophrenic node) however this may introduce unexpected complexity or behaviour and should be carefully considered.

+Current Time: The current network time (in units of 0.1 us).
+This should be syncrhonised when receiving a [Reference Message}(reference-message) and maintained at best-effort resolution by the node.